scottmac-dev/TerminalType/README.md

 If you like the app give it a ⭐

 ## 🔮 Future
-A few things I would be keen to implement in an ideal world.
+A few things I would be keen to implement.
 - Colour theme selection in user config options
 - A smoother transition for extending lines when adding more words to keep the cursor in the same position
 - Testing 🥲

+## Bug Report
+- Doesnt alert user to CAPS LOCK ON